November 16, 2024

 Fundamentals of Proof of Work (PoW)

 Proof of Work (PoW) is the original consensus mechanism used by the Bitcoin network and has since been adopted by various other cryptocurrencies.
-In PoW, miners compete to solve cryptographic puzzles, which require significant computational power.
+In PoW, compete to solve cryptographic puzzles, which require significant computational power.
 The first miner to solve the puzzle gets the right to add a new block to the blockchain and is rewarded with newly minted coins and transaction fees.

 The core principle behind PoW is to make it computationally expensive to add new blocks, thereby deterring malicious actors from attempting to alter the blockchain.
 This is achieved through the use of cryptographic hash functions, which require substantial computational effort to solve but are easy to verify once solved.
 The difficulty of these puzzles adjusts dynamically based on the network’s total computational power, ensuring a consistent block generation time.